-Recently, I found myself considering whether I should buy a used Peloton bike versus buying one new.
-You see, we recently bought a vacation home where I hope to be spending more time and eventually retire to.
+Earlier this year, I found myself considering whether I should buy a used Peloton bike versus buying one new.
+You see, we’d recently bought a vacation home where I had hoped to be spending more time and eventually retire to.
 As a devoted Peloton user, I wanted that vacation home to have a Peloton bike in it.

 In fact, it’s one of the reasons I wrote my article on private home vacation rentals with a Peloton in it.
-One day I’d like my Peloton house to be included.
+One day I wanted my Peloton house to be included.

 Anyway, I knew that the wait time for new Peloton bikes was really long.
 I’d heard from people on Facebook who had decided to buy a used Peloton bike versus buying one new–primarily because of the wait time.
 But, also because it could be cheaper than buying new.